CascadesCarnivoreProject/Carnassial/README.md

 StockMessageControl hits call graphs which go into Carnassial.Native, an approach which is anyways undesirable as there's a moderate performance penalty to building
 AnyCPU rather than x64.)

-Visual Studio behaves similarly for unit test discovery, looking for an x86 build unless Test -> Test Settings -> Default Processor Architecture -> x64 is set, which unfortunately has to be done every time VS is started.
+Visual Studio behaves similarly for unit test discovery, looking for an x86 build unless Test -> Test Settings -> Default Processor Architecture -> x64 is set.
 In some cases it's possible to specify a .runsettings without x64 selected and sometimes not, but test discovery does not honor the target platform specified in the .runsettings file.
 In such situations VS can fail to find any unit tests until restarted, though setting x64 and forcing a build typically gets test discovery unstuck.

+Carnassial uses WPF resource dictionaries for localization as the approach is lighter weight and more flexible than .resx files or locbaml type methods.
+Culture specific resources are merged in Carnassial\LocalizedApplication.cs

 Also helpful are